graphql/graphiql/docs/migration/graphiql-6.0.0.md

 If you don't override GraphiQL's CSS, there's nothing to do here — the new look applies automatically.

 If you do retheme GraphiQL by overriding CSS custom properties, the important thing to understand is that v6 does **not** replace the old variables with new ones of the same name — it adds a second, parallel token system and **deprecates the old one**.
 The v5 variables (`--color-primary`, `--color-neutral`, `--color-base`, and so on, defined under `.graphiql-container` as `h, s%, l%` triplets consumed via `hsl(var(--x))`) are still defined, frozen at their v5 values, but **no v6 component reads them anymore** — every restyled surface reads a new set of OKLCH tokens in `tokens.css` instead.
-The only first-party code that still reads the v5 variables is `@graphiql/plugin-explorer` — specifically the `colors` prop it hands to the `graphiql-explorer` library to tint that plugin's tree — and that plugin is itself deprecated.
+They're retained only as a frozen compatibility surface for your own custom CSS — no first-party code reads them.

 Practically, that means: